losmes/SemSol/README.md

 ## Douban dataset and our checkpoint
 &nbsp;Douban dataset can be aquired from the github site of original Douban paper.
-&nbsp;We provide the checkpoint for SemSol (w/o utterances) for Douban dataset learned by our evaluation in supplementary materials.
-The checkpoint, “SemSol_without_utterances_best.pt”, is put in “SemSol” directory.
+&nbsp;We provide the checkpoint for SemSol (w/o utterances) for Douban dataset learned by our evaluation.
+The checkpoint, “SemSol_without_utterances_best.pt”, can be downloaded from the below and should be put in “SemSol” directory.
 &nbsp;The result by this checkpoint can be aquired by the following inference command:

 - [SemSol_without_utterances_best.pt](https://www.dropbox.com/s/9r36z81iu940pd5/SemSol_without_utterances_best.zip?dl=0)